 Within the year, I hope to acquire a position in a research lab on campus.
 I am not particularly picky about what topic to research; rather, I am excited to simply contribute new research to the scientific community.
 Along with scientific research, I would also like to get involved with journalism on campus.
 In high school I was highly involved with multimedia journalism and journalistic writing; creating films, taking film classes, or contributing scientific writing at OSU would allow me creative outlets to compound my sense of original inquiry.

-Declaring a minor in history while being a STEM major was indeed my way of attempting to satisfy my inclinations towards studying diverse topics and exploring my passions as a soul-searching college student.
-Outside of the classroom, I am hoping to develop mentorship relationships with faculty members that are doing what they absolutely love.
+Declaring a minor in history while being a STEM major was my way of attempting to satisfy my inclinations towards studying diverse topics and exploring my interests.
+Outside of the classroom, I am hoping to develop mentorship relationships with faculty members.
 By developing such invaluable relationships, I hope to look beyond the letter grades and percentages that often come to mind when considering academic enrichment and instead look towards real-word application, and honest, salt of the earth curiosity.

 As a first-year student, I hold no current formal leadership positions in the organizations I am a part of.
 However, I practice leadership qualities by committing my all to whichever subject I choose to invest myself in whether it involves service, academics, or club participation.